 - Provides high recruitment potential/visibility for prospective students

 - Provides professional development opportunities for faculty and/or staff

 - Provides reciprocal waivers to the University, but do not create a conflict of interest

 - Provides a beneficial relationship to the University

 Note: Anyone requesting a fee waiver must divulge if they have a business or a donor relationship with the University or a staff member.
 Any request that has the appearance of "quid pro quo" will not be processed.

-Student events must be submitted by registered student organizations (please see Student Development Services for more info).
+Student events must be submitted by registered student organizations (please see Student Activities for more info).
 It is recognized that members of the community, guests and alumni may attend these programs.
 Examples of such events are student organizational meetings, workshops, lectures, conferences, shows, and other social activities.

 Conference Services organizes events for departments or student organizations that would like to bring outside guests to the campus.
 In addition, we work with outside groups that would like to bring conferences, workshops, and fine arts or academic programs that are open to the campus or community.
 TCU is a tobacco-free campus.